Gaussian boson sampling with partial distinguishability: Introduction

 In this paper, we provide an investigation of the partial distinguishability problem in GBS, not limited by the collision-free or determinate photon number assumptions.
 We develop a model for partial distinguishability and apply it to GBS with both PNR and threshold detectors.
 In this model we introduce a new parameter called the indistinguishability efficiency.
-Along with other existing parameters such as the squeezing parameter of the input light and transmission rate introduced from the lossy GBS model, it forms composite parameters that affect the probability distribution and its underlying structure, similar to how transmission rate and dark counts work together to determine the classical simulatability of imperfect AABS \cite{rahimi-keshari_sufficient_2016}.
-We define virtual modes to incorporate the distinguishable photons that do not interfere with other photons but contribute to the photon detection at the end.
-For GBS with PNR detectors, the resulting probability is calculated as a sum of all possible combinations of different outputs of these states.
+Along with other existing parameters such as the squeezing parameter of the input light and transmission rate introduced from the lossy GBS model, it forms a composite parameter that affects the probability distribution and its underlying structure, similar to how transmission rate and dark counts work together to determine the classical simulatability of imperfect AABS \cite{rahimi-keshari_sufficient_2016}.
+We define virtual modes to incorporate the distinguishable photons that do not interfere with other photons but contribute to the photon detection at the end. \bc{We note that a similar approach was also used in Ref.\cite{thomas_general_2021} where it was used for investigating the trade-off between Hong-Ou-Mandel interference visibility and photon generation efficiency for heralded single photon source. } For GBS with PNR detectors, the resulting probability is calculated as a sum of all possible combinations of different outputs of these states.
 Despite starting from completely different models, we find our characterization of the distinguishable photons in GBS matches perfectly with that derived for AABS \cite{aaronson_bosonsampling_2014}, which adds evidence towards the validity of our model.
 For GBS with threshold detectors, we include both partial distinguishability and losses in deriving the expression for the probability.
-We note that previous works are limited to ideal GBS.
-In order to include the distinguishable photons from the virtual modes, we abandon the commonly employed Torontonian method and propose a new method based on the marginal probability and prove that the probability defined by Torontonian is a special case of our result.
+In order to include the distinguishable photons from the virtual modes, we abandon the commonly employed Torontonian method and propose a method based on the marginal probability and prove that the probability defined by Torontonian is a special case of our result.